Esukhia/teachingtibetan.com/docs/plurillingual/plurilingual-comprehension.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+This means that the person can utilize their understanding of different genres and patterns of language use in the languages they know to aid in understanding written or spoken texts.

+In simpler terms, they can apply their knowledge of how different types of texts are structured and written in various languages to help them better comprehend and make sense of written or spoken materials.
+This understanding of genre conventions and textual patterns assists them in grasping the content more effectively.

 </details>